Droitwich Transmitting Station: Technical specifications

+The 2 transmitters used are Marconi B6042 units each rated at 250 kW.
+2 power output valves are used in each unit and are vapatron types that boil water in the ceramic cooling jackets.
+The units use a form of pulse width modulation to give an overall electrical efficiency approaching 70%.

 Transmissions

-BBC Radio 4 Longwave is transmitted on 198 kHz.
-This signal also carries radio data encoded using phase modulation, giving a time-of-day signal, and radio teleswitch control signals for Economy 7 electric-heating systems.
+BBC Radio 4 is transmitted on 198 kHz long wave.
+This signal also carries radio data encoded using phase modulation, giving a time-of-day signal, and radio teleswitch control signals for certain electricity meters, including Economy 7 and other time-controlled tariffs.
+The planned end to the usage of this frequency for the Radio Teleswitch Service on 30 June 2025 was subsequently postponed. although Radio 4 will end its longwave broadcasts by 26 September 2026.

 BBC Radio 5 Live is broadcast on 693 kHz medium wave (MW), providing coverage for most of the English Midlands and Wales at a signal strength (150 kW) which is one of the strongest for that station, equal to Brookmans Park and second only to Moorside Edge.

-During World War II coded messages, read during normal programme broadcasts, were sent to the French Resistance using the transmitter.
+During World War II coded messages, which were read during normal programmed broadcasts, were sent to the French Resistance using the transmitter.

-In 2011 as part of the BBC cuts it was announced that there would be no re-investment in long wave which may mean an eventual end to BBC Radio 4 in this part of the radio spectrum.
-The Guardian published a story in October 2011 saying that the transmitter relies upon a pair of glass valves, of which there are fewer than 10 left in the world, and the BBC did not believe it was safe enough to manufacture more, because "slightly faulty" replacements could cause catastrophic failure.
+In 2011, as a result of budget cuts, the BBC announced that there would be no re-investment in long wave transmissions, which may mean an eventual end to BBC Radio 4 Longwave broadcasts.
+The same year, The Guardian reported that the transmitter relies upon a pair of glass valves, of which there are fewer than 10 left in the world, and the BBC did not believe it was safe enough to manufacture more, because "slightly faulty" replacements could cause catastrophic failure.

+In 2023, the BBC announced that it would end separate programming for BBC Radio 4 on longwave in March 2024, with an intent to switch off its long wave transmitters on, or shortly after, this date.
+The separate long wave programming ended on 15 April 2024.

 Reception

 The Radio 4 LW signal from Droitwich covers most of England and Wales.
-There are supplementary long-wave transmitters in Scotland (Burghead and Westerglen, both 50 kW), with medium-wave transmitters in various parts of England, Scotland and Northern Ireland.
+There are supplementary long-wave transmitters in Scotland (Burghead and Westerglen, both 50 kW).
 The station can also be heard clearly in most of the Republic of Ireland, particularly along eastern and southern counties.
 Reception is also possible in Western Europe, including Italy and Sweden.